 Candidates’ campaign costs cannot exceed £70 for a full-time Officer, £45 for the role of Union Chair, and £35 for all other part-time Officer roles.
 This includes the total value of any materials you may have received for free – e.g. if someone gives you a pack of ten white t-shirts to decorate for your campaign, you should assign these a sensible value on your budget form.
 The full amount you have spent can be claimed back from the Students’ Union.
 Candidates must supply receipts in order to prove their spending and claim campaign expenses.
 Please ensure that you have scanned or photographed all your receipts for electronic submission, remember that if you cannot provide a receipt for something on your budget form that you have spent, you cannot be reimbursed for it, and it may lead to problems with your budget submission.

-Budget forms and receipts must be submitted via this form by 12:00 midday on Saturday 2nd March.
+Budget forms and receipts must be submitted via this form by 12:00 (midday) on Saturday 1 March.
 Candidates who are late risk being removed from the election count.
 Forms must be returned even if nothing was spent on the campaign.
 Supplying fraudulent financial information is a serious offence that could result in your disqualification from the election.

 When and where is Question Time taking place?

-Question Time takes place from 7pm onwards on Sunday 25th February, Monday 26th February and Tuesday 27th February.
+Question Time takes place from 7pm onwards on Monday 24 February and Tuesday 25 February.
 Question Time will take place at Rubix in the Students’ Union building and will be livestreamed online at the Union website and on our YouTube channel.
-We advise all candidates to attend Question Time, and you can indicate on the candidate submission form whether you will attend and whether you have any access requirements.
+We highly recommend all candidates to attend Question Time, and you can tell us whether you will attend and whether you have any access requirements when you provide your candidate information.

 What will I be asked at Question Time and how can I prepare for this?

-Question Time is not a compulsory event, but we advise that you participate if you want to be elected.
+Question Time is not a compulsory event, but we highly recommend that you participate if you want to be elected.
 It is your opportunity to tell the audience watching in person and online why they should vote for you.
 You should prepare by making sure you know what it says on your manifesto and the manifesto/s of the people running against you.
 You should think about why you want to win and what personal qualities you would bring to the role.
-We advise you to attend our informal candidate training on February 18th as this will include Question Time training.
+We advise you to attend our informal candidate training as this will include Question Time training.

 What happens if I break the election rules?

-We have an independent Returning Officer, who is CEO at another Students’ Union.
+We have an independent Returning Officer, who is a member of staff at another Students’ Union.
 The Returning Officer is a volunteer who makes rulings on the election, and this role needs to be independent as no member of Students’ Union staff can make a decision which could affect the election outcome.
-If there is an issue around a candidate allegedly breaking the rules, we contact the Returning Officer for her decision.
+If there is an issue around a candidate allegedly breaking the rules, we contact the Returning Officer for their decision.

 What do I do if I know that someone else has broken the election rules?

-Any suspected rule break should be reported to surreydecides@surrey.ac.uk
+Any suspected rule break should be reported with as much detail and evidence as possible to support your complaint to surreydecides@surrey.ac.uk

 Please do not contact existing officers or staff to report rule breaks, only use the official elections email address.